How to Read Odds & Betting Lines in Missouri

 Calculating Winnings with American Odds

-You'll commonly see American Odds when betting online in Missouri.
+You'll commonly see American Odds when using Missouri sports betting apps.
 These use plus and minus signs.
 With negative odds, the number associated shows how much you need to wager to win $100.
 The positive sign shows how much you'll win with a successful $100 wager.

 Of course, you can bet less than $100, but that's the easiest way to demonstrate how the odds work out.